Small Business Employment Attorneys

 Running a business can be complicated.
-Adding employees to the mix can create additional complexity and raise a variety of legal issues.
+Adding employees to the mix can create additional complexity and raise a variety of potential legal issues.
 LegalShield is here to provide access to employment lawyers with years of experience helping small business owners navigate the complications of being an employer.

 Common Employment Law Issues

-At some point, any business owner with employees is likely to have legal questions about one or more of the following topics.
+At some point, any business owner with employees is likely to have legal questions about one or more of the following labor law topics.

-If you join LegalShield, you’ll be able to consult with an employment attorney for an unlimited amount of minutes on an unlimited number of business legal matters.
-Don’t stress and guess about employment law, call your provider attorney.
-View plans and pricing
+If you join LegalShield, you’ll be able to consult with an employment attorney for an unlimited amount of minutes on an unlimited number of business legal matters, particularly around employee rights.
+Don’t stress about employment law—call your provider attorney.

 It's important to know what you can and cannot do as an employer under the law both when hiring people and when you need to let someone go.

-The last thing you need is to be unprepared or not be proactive when addressing these types of employment law matters.
+Don’t be unprepared or reactive when addressing these types of employment law matters.

-While most employers carry workers compensation insurance, excessive claims can raise premiums and cause other financial harm.
+While most employers carry workers compensation insurance, excessive claims can raise premiums and cause other financial harm to your business.

-If an employee files a claim for workers compensation and the claim is denied, chances are good that employee is going to hire an attorney.
+If an employee files a claim for workers compensation and the claim is denied, the employee may hire an attorney to pursue legal action.

-Whether you’re dealing with an active claim or just need general legal advice, LegalShield offers an affordable alternative to hiring an employment law attorney directly.
+Whether you’re dealing with an active claim or just need general legal advice, LegalShield offers an affordable alternative to hiring an employer rights attorney directly.

-The Americans with Disabilities Act prohibits employers from discriminating against people with disabilities and creates obligations, such as requiring employers to make reasonable accommodations for qualified job applicants.
-Employers have certain rights under the act too.
+The Americans with Disabilities Act (ADA) prohibits employers from discriminating against people with disabilities and creates obligations for employers to make reasonable accommodations for qualified job applicants.
+Employers have certain legal rights under the act as well.

-If you have any questions about the ADA or related employment law issues, join LegalShield today and you can be on the phone with an attorney in as little as 4 hours.
+If you have any questions about the ADA or related federal law compliance issues, join LegalShield today and you can be on the phone with an attorney in as little as 4 hours.

 Get Legal Advice About Employment Law